jmelancon5817/viewGuru/README.md

 ### Limitations

 As part of the current youtube API users are not able to manipulate content thumbnails via a third party.
 This project was created for educational purposed only and no feature to push the modified thumbnails to youtube has been implemented.
-Also in place of displaying the users youtube content the app is currently fetching the 20 most popular videos at the time of development.